google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/measures_of_center.rst

 This example indicates that on average, over the course of twelve months, Seattle and NYC have fairly similar temperatures.
 Does this seem right to you?

 In reality, for a given time of year, the temperatures of Seattle and NYC usually differ significantly.
 NYC winters are considerably colder than Seattle winters, and NYC summers tend to be warmer than Seattle summers.
 When averaged over twelve months, however, these effects “cancelled out”, and, when looking just at the mean, it may look as if Seattle and NYC have similar temperatures all year round.
 Sometimes summary statistics can over-summarize the data.
-We will learn more about how to take this into account in the :ref:`section below on measures of spread<measures_of_spread>` section.
+You will learn more about how to take this over-summarization into account in the :ref:`section below on measures of spread<measures_of_spread>` section.
 In the meantime, you can look closer into investigating the median of this data.

 .. shortanswer:: nyc_and_seattle_median_temperatures

    Calculate the median maximum temperatures for Seattle and NYC.
    Do these statistics tell a different story?
 Why?

 Right now, the mean and median may not seem all that different.
 However, there are cases where the median is more useful than the mean.
-The next section on outliers will explain this difference through an example on family income.
+The :ref:`next section on outliers <outliers_and_skew>` will explain this difference through an example on family income.

 .. _See here for a longer discussion.: https://www.quora.com/What-is-difference-between-the-mean-and-the-average